AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="score"></a>
 ###9.5.1 Score

 A score is not required to be reported.
-If a score is reported by an AU, the verb MUST be consistent with "masteryScore" (if defined for the AU in the Course Structure).
+If a score is reported by an AU, the verb MUST be consistent with "masteryScore" (if defined for the AU in the LMS Launch Data).

 <ul><li><strong>scaled</strong><br>A decimal value between 0 and 1 (inclusive).</li>
 <li><strong>raw</strong><br>An integer value between the "min" and "max" properties (inclusive) of the <em><strong>score</strong></em> object.
 When the "raw" value is provided, the AU MUST also provide the "min" and "max" values for <em><strong>score</strong></em>.</li>